RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/Datasheet/README.md

   caption="RAK3172 EVB solar connector"
 />

-The pin definition of RAK3172 Evaluation Board solar panel connector is shown in the table below.
+The pin definition of the RAK3172 Evaluation Board solar panel connector is shown in the table below.
 The matching connector for the solar panel wires is an [JST ZHR-2 1.5&nbsp;mm pitch female](https://www.jst-mfg.com/product/detail_e.php?series=287).

 <b> P2 Solar Panel connector </b>